Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Methods

-Throughout the process of qualitative coding and categorization of autocomplete results, we (the authors) incorporated \textit{critical discourse analysis} (CDA).
+Throughout the process of qualitative coding and categorization of autocomplete results, we incorporated \textit{critical discourse analysis} (CDA).
 CDA is a systematic approach to examining a text, event, or discursive practice to identify how it originates from and is affected by power relations \citep{fairclough1993critical}.
-We employed this framework to analyze each autocomplete as concurrently a text, a discourse practice, and a sociocultural practice \citep{fairclough1995critical}.
+We employed this framework to analyze each autocomplete as concurrently a text (language produced in a discursive event), a discourse practice (the production, distribution, and consumption of a text), and a sociocultural practice (hegemonic struggles that ideologically shape a discursive practice) \citep{fairclough1995critical}.
+This meant that during data analysis, our focus was less on examining the lexical meanings of each autocomplete suggestion than on the hegemonic function the suggestion performed or indicated within the sociocultural practices represented by our five main categories.
+For many autocompletes, our attention to their corresponding video results helped us characterize their text production, consumption, and underlying hegemonic struggles.
 Using this approach, we aimed to identify various facets of each discursive event, thereby revealing particular power dynamics reflected in that event.
-We engaged in regular discussions about how the autocomplete suggestions in our data reproduce and legitimize social inequalities, and our coding sought to identify various forms of domination and biases.
+We engaged in regular discussions about how the autocomplete suggestions in our data reproduce and legitimize social inequalities, and our coding sought to identify various forms of domination, biases, and resistance.